Dynamic flux surrogate-based partitioned methods for interface problems

 This observation suggests that the surrogate needs to be made aware of the subdomain states so that it can generate fluxes that will keep these states continuous across $\gamma$.
 To that end, we consider a state $\mathbf{y}_k$ comprising the Lagrange multiplier concatenated with the subdomain solutions on either side of the interface.
 Depending on the time instances at which one samples these fields, such a state can be constructed in two different ways.

 Let $t_k$ be the current time step at which we seek an estimate of the interface flux.
 The first way to define a state for our flux surrogate is to view the DMD operator as an explicit time integrator and sample all fields at the previous time instance $t_{k-1}$.
 This construction agrees with the traditional DMD utilization in which an initial system state $\mathbf{y}_0$ is specified and propagated forward in time to all future states by a repeated application of the DMD operator to $\mathbf{y}_0$.
-A flux surrogate that adheres to this viewpoint would have to act on a state defined as $\mathbf{y}_{k-1} = \left(\bm{\lambda}_{k-1}, \mathbf{u}_{1,k-1},\mathbf{u}_{2,k-1}\right)^T$ in order to produce the flux at $t_k$, needed for the explicit partitioned framework in Section \ref{sec:expl}.
+A flux surrogate that adheres to this viewpoint would have to act on a DMD state defined as $\mathbf{y}_{k-1} = \left(\bm{\lambda}_{k-1}, \mathbf{u}_{1,k-1},\mathbf{u}_{2,k-1}\right)^T$ in order to produce $\bm{\lambda}_{k-1}$.
 However, such a state does not account for the fact that more current solution information is already available at $t_k$.
 This information can be incorporated into the dynamics of the DMD operator by defining its state as

-In so doing, the surrogate model is combining the most recent solution information computed by the subdomain equations on both sides of the interface with its previous prediction of the Lagrange multiplier.
-Application of the DMD approach to such ``staggered'' states departs from its traditional use and can be interpreted as advancing the Lagrange multiplier in time in a semi-implicit manner.
+In so doing, the surrogate model is combining the most recent solution information computed by the subdomain equations on both sides of the interface with its previous prediction of the interface flux.
+Application of the DMD approach to such ``staggered'' states departs from its traditional use and can be interpreted as advancing the interface flux in time in a semi-implicit manner.

-However, because the state \eqref{flux_dmd_state} includes the complete subdomain coefficient vectors, its length is $N_{\sf FS} = n_{l,\gamma} + n_{1,D}+ n_{2,D}$.
+However, because the state \eqref{flux_dmd_state} includes the complete subdomain coefficient vectors, its length is $N = n_{l,\gamma} + n_{1,D}+ n_{2,D}$.
 As a result, the computational cost of a surrogate acting on \eqref{flux_dmd_state} is comparable to that of IVR(C), i.e., such a surrogate will not meet our efficiency goal.
 At the same time it stands to reason that since the role of the interface flux is to maintain solution continuity across $\gamma$, its dynamics should not be strongly influenced by solution values away from the interface.
 Thus, a more economical DMD state, meeting the efficiency goal, can be designed by including only solution coefficients that are close to the interface.
 To formalize this idea, consider a distance threshold $0< \delta_i <\mbox{diam}(\Omega_i)$, $i=1,2$ and let

 be the subset of $\mathbf{u}_{i,k}$ containing all solution coefficients located on nodes that are within distance $\delta_i$ from $\gamma$; see Fig. \ref{fig:DMD-state}.
 We shall refer to $\mathbf{u}_{i,k}(\delta_i)$ as the interface \emph{patch} of $\mathbf{u}_{i,k}$.
 We now redefine the DMD state \eqref{flux_dmd_state} by replacing the complete coefficient vectors by their interface patches as follows: